Circle Chord, Arc Length, and Segment Area Calculator

 | 150 | ≈ 1.9319 | ≈ 2.6179 |

-These sample values reveal an important pattern.
-At small angles, the chord and arc are nearly equal because a very short piece of a circle looks almost straight.
-As the angle approaches 180°, the chord approaches the diameter while the arc approaches half the circumference.
-That contrast is exactly why chord length and arc length should not be treated as interchangeable.
+These unit-circle values highlight a reliable trend in circle geometry.
+At small angles, the chord and the arc are nearly equal because a short part of a circle looks almost straight.
+As the angle approaches 180°, the chord approaches the diameter, while the arc approaches half the circumference.
+That widening gap is exactly why a straight span across a curve and the curve itself should never be treated as interchangeable measurements.

-Circle geometry is one of the clearest places to see trigonometry in action.
-The chord formula uses the sine of half the central angle, which ties a circle problem directly to right-triangle reasoning.
-The arc formula, meanwhile, shows why radians are natural: one radian is defined as the angle that cuts off an arc equal in length to the radius.
-In that sense, the relationship is not just a formula to memorize; it is almost the definition of radian measure.
+Circle chords and arcs provide one of the clearest bridges between geometry and trigonometry.
+The chord formula uses the sine of half the central angle, so a circle problem turns into a right-triangle relationship almost immediately.
+The arc formula shows why radians are so useful: one radian is the angle that cuts off an arc equal in length to the radius.
+In that sense, the equation is more than a convenient rule.
+It expresses the basic meaning of radian measure itself.

 | Chord length | |